Crispy Cinnamon Sugar Donut Bites to Try Now

 • Make chocolate sugar donuts by adding 1 tablespoon cocoa powder to the flour

-• For a citrusy touch, try adding orange or lemon zest to the dough
+• For a citrusy touch, try adding orange or lemon zest to the dough.
+For another fruit-inspired treat, try Apfelküchle, a classic German apple dessert featuring warm cinnamon flavors and a crisp, golden coating.

 • If you like a hint of spice, mix a pinch of cayenne into your cinnamon sugar